HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   )
 }}

 [Figure 12](#fig-12) reports the top 10 most common first-party cookies names being set.
 Google Analytics sets the `_ga` and `_gcl_au` cookies, which are used for website statistics, analytics reports, and targeted advertising, on more than 60% and 25% of websites.
-Other cookies present in this top 10 are related to online tracking, session cookies used to identify user's sessions, or performance
+Other cookies present in this top 10 are related to online tracking, session cookies used to identify user's sessions, or performance.

 {{ figure_markup(
   image="top-third-party-cookies-set.png",